-High temperatures and humidity will accompany you when you go for a visit of the ancient Maya town Palenque.
+High temperatures and humidity will accompany you when you go for a visit to the ancient Maya town Palenque.
 The ruins of this town were covered by jungle for more than 1000 years.
 When the archaeologist Stephens visited Palenque in 1841 he had to cut a path through the jungle.

 Today it’s quite simple to get there.
 The city of Palenque has a small, modern Airport, but a trip with an air-conditioned overnight-bus from Cancun is possible as well.
 (See >>> “Getting Around..”)

 Palenque is located in the lowlands of Chiapas, not far from the river Rio Usumacinta and close to the border to Guatemala.
-It was build in a landscape full of hills.
+It was built in a landscape full of hills.
 Sometimes the natural structure of a hill is used in the construction of a temple.

 Very impressive is the surrounding sub-tropical rain forest.
 It’s possible to watch and hear howling monkeys.
 Sometimes clouds of fog rise from the forest between, adding a very special character to the scenery with the ancient temples.